An exercise in empathy: Nunavik workshop illustrates Indigenous trauma

 “We’re not giving you statistics here.
 This is so you know how it feels,” Ikey Duncan said.

-“When you see Inuit today who are in pain, it’s from generations of [trauma.]
+“When you see Inuit today who are in pain, it’s from generations of [trauma].
 This is so we can create new relationships, positive relationships.”

 The blanket exercise ends somewhere in the late 2000s, highlighting the federal government’s apology to residential school survivors, the creation of the United Nations Declaration on the Rights of Indigenous Peoples and with a nod to a growing movement of Indigenous activism in Canada.

-Then participants then sit in a large circle to share their observations, personal experiences and hopes moving forward.
+Then participants sit in a large circle to share their observations, personal experiences and hopes moving forward.

 It’s also where the tears start to flow, as a Kleenex box slides across the gymnasium floor en route to the next speaker in need.